-On June 3, 2016, Professor Didur collaborated on a performative site-specific installation, “Layers of Landscape,” displayed in connection with the Grey Nuns’ garden event, “’Un paradis sans pommiers’ Le jardins des Soeurs Grises.”
+On June 3, 2016, Jill Didur collaborated with artist Caroline Alexander on a performative site-specific installation, “Layers of Landscape,” displayed in connection with the Grey Nuns’ garden event, “’Un paradis sans pommiers’ Le jardins des Soeurs Grises.”

 Together with Drs.
 Cynthia Hammond and Shauna Janssen, and with a graduate Research Assistant, Didur helped to consult and conceptualize the event in order to explore the archive associated with working gardens of the Grey Nuns.